ceph/ceph/doc/cephadm/troubleshooting.rst

 Manually running containers
 ---------------------------

-cephadm writes small wrappers that run a containers.
-Refer to ``/var/lib/ceph/<cluster-fsid>/<service-name>/unit.run`` for the container execution command. to execute a container.
+Cephadm writes small wrappers that run a containers.
+Refer to ``/var/lib/ceph/<cluster-fsid>/<service-name>/unit.run`` for the container execution command.